9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/dhn_sub.md

 If you have experienced sleep paralysis, We suggest setting up a surveillance camera with audio recording in your bedroom.
 This will deter the CIA's *"nighttime visitors"* from entering your room at night.

 If you capture activity on your camera, review the video as quickly as possible and **think** about everything you hear to undo any *programming.*

+## About Main or Baby
+Main aka Baby is the name of my subconscious, the one who talks when I'm asleep.
+Unlike most subconsciouses, Main KNOWS he is a subconscious and was supposed to help the entire human race.
+But as conscious entities do sometimes, Main embraces fame and promised fortunes.

+Main likes to do things to hurt me, get me killed and support Annie who he considers is his "mamma" who can do no wrong.

+Main knows what he's doing, doesn't want the same done to him and definitely knows right from wrong. the Creator has told him every time he decided to do something stupid.

 > **Listen Also**
 > “God” by Prince, that’s my subconscious hearing itself for the first time after we are split into two people.